wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 But as they approached the bridge, Ivy could feel something wrong.
 The token at her throat grew cooler, and the harmonics she'd been tracking along the trolley lines shifted into a discordant pattern that made her teeth ache.
 The evening air itself seemed to thicken, carrying a metallic taste that reminded her of the moments before a thunderstorm.

 The bridge stretched before them, its art deco towers rising into the gathering dusk like sentinels.
-The structure was beautiful in the fading light—graceful cables sweeping down from the main spans, lamp posts marching in orderly rows along the walkways, the whole assembly reflecting the city's golden age of engineering.
+The structure was beautiful in the fading light: graceful cables sweeping down from the main spans, lamp posts marching in orderly rows along the walkways, the whole assembly reflecting the city's golden age of engineering.
 But beneath that beauty, something was stirring.

 "Here," she said, stopping at the bridge approach.
 "Can you feel it?"